iwillspeak/iwillspeak.github.io/_posts/2019-07-10-lisp-in-two-days-with-rust.md

 published: true
 ---

-As a sidetrack from the development of [my programming language][ullage] I've spent some time developing a LISP.
+As a sidetrack from the development of [my programming language][ullage] I've spent some time [developing a LISP][f1].
 The plan is to use the language as a testing ground for experimentation with transforming an AST in Rust.
 The syntax of LISP is simple and was developed to be easy to parse.
 I figured it would make a good starting point for an experimental compiler.

 The language I'll be developing here is heavily inspired by the [lispy Scheme derivative][lispy].
 Some elements of behaviour are cribbed directly from [Emacs LISP][elisp] as it was the LISP implementation I had to hand.
 By the end we should have a language capable of evaluating expressions like the following: